codefori/vscode-ibmi-walkthroughs/content/code-ibmi-start/opensourcecode.md

 Opening source members is easy.
 There is a view called the Member Browser and inside of this view is where a list of your source files can live.

 1. Start by adding a source file to the Member Browser.
-There is a button to do it on the view, or you can click here.
+There is a button to do it on the view (the PLUS icon).
 When being asked for a path, it can take a path to the source file.
 For example:

    * `YOURLIB/QRPGLESRC`
    * `OTHERLIB/QDDSSRC`